catalystneuro/ndx-anatomical-localization/README.md

 x, y, and z columns store the coordinates of the objects in the given space and brain_region allows you to optionally also store the localized brain region.
 You can also add custom columns to this table, for example to express certainty or quality of the localization.

+### AnatomicalCoordinatesImage
+For imaging data, you can use `AnatomicalCoordinatesImage` to store anatomical coordinates as 2D arrays that map pixels in an image to anatomical locations.
+This is useful when you want to localize a field of view or register imaging data to a reference atlas.

+Each `AnatomicalCoordinatesImage` must be associated with either:
+- An `ImagingPlane` object (for optical physiology experiments)
+- An `Image` object (for static reference images)

+The x, y, and z datasets store 2D arrays of coordinates for each pixel in the image, and you can optionally include brain_region information.

 ### Localization
 The `Localization` object is used to store the spaces and anatomical coordinates tables in the /general section of the NWB file.
 Within `Localization`, you can create multiple `Space` and `AnatomicalCoordinatesTable` objects to store localizations of different entities or localizations of the same entity using different methods or spaces.